 Redesigned classics meet higher quality standards for the modern woodworker.
-Then and Now: (Left) The original Stanely 62 Low Angle Jack Plane compared to our much heftier Lie-Nielsen version (right).
+Then and Now: (Left) The original Stanley 62 Low Angle Jack Plane compared to our much heftier Lie-Nielsen version (right).

 Low angle planes are versatile, uncomplicated tools that will do a great job on both end and long grain.
 Lighter than conventional Bench Planes, these planes have a thicker blade and no chipbreaker, making them easier to set up.
 Instead of a separate frog, the plane body and blade support are a single casting.
 Mouth opening is easy to adjust.